 A. Article 46 of the Regulations on Land Registration stipulates that a fee for land registration must be paid pursuant to the provisions of the Land Act.
 Article 2 of the same regulations stipulates that “land registration” for this purpose refers to the registration of the ownership of, and other rights over, land and constructional improvements (buildings) thereon.

-B. Article 76 of the Land Act stipulates that, in applying for the registration of any change in a land right, the obligee shall pay a registration fee at the rate of 0.1 per cent of the declared value of the land or 0.1 per cent of the value of any right over it other than ownership, as the case may be.
+B. Article 76 of the Land Act stipulates that, in applying for the registration of any change in a land right, the obligee shall pay a registration fee at the rate of 0.1% of the declared value of the land or 0.1 per cent of the value of any right over it other than ownership, as the case may be.
 Hence, the fee payable by the buyer for registering transfer of ownership at the land registry will not be more than 0.1% of the actual sale price (the property value).

 Registration fee = property value × 0.1% = 34,278,009 x 0.1%= NT$34,278